gr2m/add-issues-and-prs-to-octokit-project/README.md

 It also normalizes labels across the same repositories.

 I created it for a one-time use and future reference.
+For ongoing update of the board, I've registered the [`Octokit JS Project Board` GitHub App](https://github.com/apps/octokit-js-project-board/).
+It's hosted on Glitch: https://glitch.com/edit/#!/octokit-js-project-board?path=index.js

 ## Usage